willwade/ClickScroll/README.markdown

 Please let me know (will AT e-wade.net) if you fork it or do anything fun with it

 **Aim:**
 To scroll the most foreground window with the Mouse/Pointer

+**Usage**
+Download (see below), Unzip and run.
+Place in a corner of the screen and leave there.
+When you want to scroll a window click the up or down arrow.
+Double clicking jumps in larger increments.
+Single clicking in smaller ones

 **Bugs:**
-Not currently working with [dwellclicker](http://dwellclick.com)
+Not currently draggable with [dwellclicker](http://dwellclick.com)

 **Download**
 To download the Final Build [click here](https://github.com/downloads/willwade/ClickScroll/ClickScroll.zip)